jeff4/bionotes.github.io/ochem.md

 * [Seventh Edition](https://www.amazon.com/Organic-Chemistry-seventh-Leroy-Wade/dp/B008GATIL8) (2010) by Leroy G. Wade
 * EPM = [Electrostatic Potential Map](http://people.reed.edu/~alan/ACS97/elpot.html)

-### July 31st, 2000
+### Folding of peptide &#945;-helix secondary structure
-* Experimentation with molecular model kit showed specific atoms involved in hydrogen bonds that help keep the alpha-helix chain in shape.
+* Experimentation on 7/31/2020 with molecular model kit showed specific atoms involved in hydrogen bonds that help keep the *&#945;*-helix chain in shape.
 	* Per diagram on Alberts p.
 134, consider **N1**-C1a-C1b-**N2**-C2a-C2b-**N3**-C3a-C3b-**N4**-C4a-C4b-**N5**-C5a-C5b-...
 	* There is a hydrogen attached to N1, N2, N3, etc.; the "left-side" amide terminus of each amino acid.
 	* Let *x* = 1,2,3,...
 There is an oxygen double-bonded to each carbon C*x*b.
 Aka there is a carbonyl group on the "right-side" acid terminus of each amino acid.